Hemdat Yamim

 Hemdat Yamim is a book dealing with Jewish customs and laws (particularly of Jewish holidays), including many musar exhortations.
 It is based on kabbalah in general, and the kabbalah of the Ari in particular.

-The book was first published by Israel Yaakov Algazi in Izmir in about 1731.
+The book was first published by Israel Yaakov Algazi in İzmir in about 1731.
 The question of the authorship and nature of the book - whether early or late, whether or not the author was a Sabbatean - were once in dispute, and as a result also the attitude towards customs recorded in the book.